The Ultimate Wedding Budget Guide

-What's a good budget for a wedding?
+What's a Sensible Budget for a Wedding?

 Before you pluck a scary sounding number out of thin air, you need to consider the financial sources available to you and how much of your hard-earned cash you’re willing to put towards your big day.